Dabbing 101: What are dabs and how are they made?

 - Trained extraction professionals

 Many new dabbers investing in their first setup will take the inexpensive route and purchase the bare minimum: a nail attachment and a handheld blow torch.
 To the uninitiated, heating a metal or glass nail with a tiny flamethrower may look fundamentally dangerous.
-However, the demand for torch-less methods of dabbing has given rise to products like electronic nails (enails), which eliminate the torch and offer precise temperature control.
+However, the demand for torch-less methods of dabbing marijuana has given rise to products like electronic nails (enails).
+These tools eliminate the torch and offer precise temperature control for consumers dabbing cannabis concentrates like marijuana wax, shatter, and oil.

-One other safety factor all unseasoned dabbers should consider is the potency of THC extracts.
+One factor all unseasoned dabbers should consider is the potency of THC extracts.
 Cannabis extracts often test between 60-90% THC, which means it doesn’t take much to become profoundly high.
 Exceed your personal limit and you may find the effects to be uncomfortable and overwhelmingly intense.
-And while it’s impossible to die from a cannabis overdose, it’s never a bad idea to start with a small dab to ensure a positive and comfortable experience.
+And while it’s impossible to die from a cannabis overdose, it’s never a bad idea to start with a small dab of cannabis concentrate to ensure a positive and comfortable experience.

-Lastly, it’s important to note that the long-term effects of dabbing are not well-known.
+Lastly, it’s important to note that the long-term effects of dabbing cannabis wax and other concentrates are not well-known.
 Until research thoroughly examines the long-term risks of dabbed extracts (with individual consideration of residual solvents, pesticides, and cannabinoids), it’s not possible to characterize any dangers associated with prolonged use.

 What are the benefits of dabbing?

 Cannabis extracts that have been properly manufactured can also present consumers with a clean, pure product that’s easier on the lungs.
-When smoking cannabis, burned plant matter produces resin and hot smoke, but extracts eliminate most of this unwanted material while still delivering essential cannabinoids.
+When smoking cannabis, burned plant matter produces resin and hot smoke, but extracts eliminate most of this unwanted material while still delivering essential cannabinoids and other compounds like terpenes.

-Another benefit of dabbing commonly overlooked is the scientific and technological curiosity it has helped spur in recent years.
+Another commonly overlooked benefit of dabbing marijuana wax and similar cannabis concentrates is the scientific and technological curiosity it has helped spur in recent years.
 The rise of dabbing has coincided with a boom in extraction and consumption technologies: cannabis distillates, terpene infusion, hi-tech dabbing tools, oil cartridges, full-spectrum extraction–and the list goes on.
-While not everyone will come to embrace dabbing as a method of consumption, the enthusiasm of extracts that’s stemmed from it has no doubt pushed the limits of innovation within the industry as a whole.
+While not everyone will come to embrace dabbing as a method of consumption, the enthusiasm around cannabis wax and other extracts that has cropped up recently has pushed the limits of innovation within the industry as a whole.

 One of the more surprising side effects of the dabbing trend is that it has created an interest in activism in the community’s younger members.
 Most popular among consumers in their twenties, extracts are under the same legislative crackdown as other forms of cannabis, and more activists are starting to get involved.